-Taking place at the Oaks Cypress Lakes in the Hunter Valley, New South Wales.
-The 2021 TABMA National Conference will not only be a celebration of TABMA’s 80th year in the industry, also an opportunity for the industry to come together to learn, share and strengthen for years to come.
+Taking place at the Oaks Cypress Lakes in the Hunter Valley, New South Wales, the 2021 TABMA National Conference will not only be a celebration of TABMA’s 80th year in the industry, but also an opportunity for the industry to come together to learn, share and strengthen for years to come.

-Daytime sessions will focus on ‘shaping the future’, with keynote speaker and ‘Next Gen Expert’, Claire Madden.
-Claire will be providing her valuable knowledge into Generation Z and giving attendees practical skills on how to understand and manage this generation moving forward.
+Daytime sessions will focus on ‘shaping the future’, with keynote speaker and ‘Next Gen Expert’, Claire Madden providing her valuable knowledge into Generation Z and giving attendees practical skills on how to understand and manage this generation moving forward.

 The next generation coming through the workforce are our future leaders, TABMA’s Chief Executive Officer, David Little said recently.